alvan/vim-closetag/README.md

 #### Commands

-Use these two commands to enable/disable this function for current buffer:
+Use these commands to toggle enable/disable this function for current buffer:

+    :CloseTagToggleBuffer
     :CloseTagEnableBuffer
     :CloseTagDisableBuffer